Army flush out bandits, dominate Falgore forest – Buratai - Nigeria Today

 The Chief Whip in the House of Representatives, Alhaji Alhassan Doguwa also commended the army for clearing bandits from the area.

-The post Army flush out bandits, dominate Falgore forest – Buratai appeared first on Vanguard News.
+The post Army flush out bandits, dominate Falgore forest – Buratai appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share